zatlass/zatlass/README.md

-# 👋 Davi Lemos de Souza
+# Davi Lemos de Souza

 ### 🔭 About me
 - 🎓 Physics student in **Universidade de Brasília (UnB)**.
 - 🐍 I create math animations using **Manim**.
 - 📟 I work whit **Eletronics** and microcontrollers projects.
+- 🛠️ Dealing whit data analysis whit **Python**
 - 🔬  My goal is to work in scientific research.

 ---

 - 🇫🇷: Je peut bien parler français!
 - 🇬🇧: I speak english fluently!
-- 🇪🇦: Solo un poco de español.
+- 🇪🇦: Solo un poco de es  pañol.
 - 🇧🇷: Im brazilian native.

 ###

 I am passionate about my field of study.
-Currently, I use **Python** for simulations and animations with **Manim**, as well as for some amateur projects involving artificial intelligence.
-I also work with **electronics** and write technical documentation using **LaTeX**..
+Currently, I use **Python** for simulations using ML and animations with **Manim**, as well as for some amateur projects involving AI.

 ### 📱 Get in touch!